aschrae6/aschrae6/README.md

 - 👀 I’m interested in Backend Development

-- 🌱 I’m currently a Software Engineer at EY
+- 🌱 I’m currently a Software Engineer at JPMorgan Chase

-- 💞️ I’m looking to collaborate on interesting projects

 - 📫 How to reach me **adam.schraedel@gmail.com**